ledlaux/pd-rainwind-synth/README.md

 ##  Sound Engine

-The core synthesis is based on an original [patch](https://youtu.be/ZXwk8sDts0Y) by Simple Trax and Taavi Viikman, adapted for hvcc.
+The core synthesis is based on an original [idea](https://youtu.be/ZXwk8sDts0Y) of Taavi Viikman and [patch](https://github.com/MikeMorenoDSP/pd-mkmr/blob/master/sound%20effects/rain~.pd) by Miquel Moreno, adapted for hvcc.

 - Built in **Pure Data**
 - Compiled using **Plugdata Compile Mode**